9. The Legend of Zelda: Majora's Mask 3D (3DS)

 8. Super Mario All-Stars (SNES)

-However, for anybody who first experienced the NES games in this package, we understand if this represents peak 2D Mario for you and offers the ultimate nostalgia trip; everyone's a winner now that they're all available on Switch.
+However, for anybody who first experienced the NES games in this package, we understand if All-Stars represents peak 2D Mario for you and offers the ultimate nostalgia trip.
+Everyone's a winner, however you play 'em.

 7. Xenoblade Chronicles: Definitive Edition (Switch)